Hannoob/ROPvsSolid/ROPExample/BlogPost.md

 2 |> (printTheAnswerOfAMathFunction someMathFunction)
 ```

-There is also a concept called algabraic data types and monads which I am by far not clever enough to explain well, but here goes a quick introduction that should give you the basic idea.
+There is also a concept called algebraic data types and monads which I am by far not clever enough to explain well, but here goes a quick introduction that should give you the basic idea.
 For our examples, we will say that values in our software can be wrapped up in a type called a "Result".
 A type is similar to a class in OO.
 A value of Result type could be in an "OK" state, that contains some value, or it could be in an "ERROR" state that contains an error message.
-Althogh the one state contains an int, and the other a string, they are still wrapped up in the same type.
+Although the one state contains an int, and the other a string, they are still wrapped up in the same type.
 Therefore, in order to work with the values in this type, we have to use a special type of "case" statement called a "match".

 ```fsharp